liuhuihui12/Rhizosphere-Nutrient/README.md

 # Rhizosphere Nutrient Enhancement and Depletion Strategies in Tropical Legumes

 This repository contains the R code and processed data required to reproduce the statistical analyses and figures on rhizosphere nutrient enrichment and depletion strategies in tropical legumes.

+The code was tested in R 4.4.2.
+No non-standard hardware is required.
+Install the required R packages before running the scripts.
+Package installation typically requires less than 10 minutes on a standard desktop computer.
+Typical run time is approximately 5–10 minutes.

+## System requirements
+- macOS / Windows / Linux
+- R (version 4.4.2)
+- Required R packages:
+  ggplot2, dplyr, tidyr, FactoMineR, factoextra, ape, phytools, and piecewiseSEM

+## Run
+01_Main_Figures.R
+Run this script from R/RStudio.
+The figures are printed to the Plots pane.

+02_PCA_PCoA_SEM.R
+Run this script from R/RStudio.
+Key results tables of PCA, PCoA and SEM will print to the console.

 **Note**